asjadnaqvi/stata-sankey/README.md

 <img src="/figures/sankey10_1.png" width="100%">

-add better styling using the new options in v1.9:
+Add better styling using the new options in v1.9:

 ```stata